RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models

-Our contribution can be summarized as follows: \begin{itemize} \item Unified design: RLinf-VLA supports multiple simulators (ManiSkill, LIBERO), diverse VLA architectures (OpenVLA, OpenVLA-OFT), and RL algorithms (PPO, GRPO), with three execution modes, including a novel hybrid GPU allocation mode, enabling scalable and configurable training. \item Efficiency in system and algorithm design: Hybrid fine-grained pipelining for GPU-parallelized simulators, colocated allocation for CPU-parallelized simulators, and algorithmic enhancements such as lightweight critics, loss normalization, action masking, and rollout filtering substantially improve training efficiency. \item Strong empirical performance and generalization: A single unified model achieves 98.11\% success on 130 LIBERO tasks and 97.66\% on 25 ManiSkill tasks in simulation, while an RL-trained model demonstrates superior zero-shot generalization on a real-world Franka robot compared to the SFT model. \item Open-source and maintainable platform: RLinf-VLA is publicly released with frequent updates, providing a foundation to accelerate, standardize, and scale research in embodied intelligence. \end{itemize}
+To address these challenges, we present \textbf{RLinf-VLA}, a \textit{\textbf{unified}} and \textit{\textbf{efficient}} framework for scalable reinforcement learning of vision-language-action models.
+Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Unified system abstraction.} RLinf-VLA provides a unified interface that supports multiple robotic simulators (ManiSkill~\citep{taomaniskill3}, LIBERO~\citep{liu2023libero}, RoboTwin~\citep{chen2025robotwin20scalabledata}), diverse VLA architectures (OpenVLA~\citep{kim24openvla}, OpenVLA-OFT~\citep{kim25openvlaoft}), and reinforcement learning algorithms (PPO~\citep{schulman2017proximal}, GRPO~\citep{shao2024deepseekmath}).
+The system exposes three execution modes, including a novel hybrid GPU allocation mode, enabling scalable and configurable training across heterogeneous setups. \item \textbf{Efficient system and algorithm design.} RLinf-VLA introduces hybrid fine-grained pipelining for GPU-parallelized simulators and collocated execution for CPU-parallelized simulators, substantially improving training throughput, with speedups of up to 2.27×.
+In addition, we incorporate a set of algorithmic optimizations that further enhance training efficiency and stability. \item \textbf{Strong empirical performance and generalization.} Using a single unified model, RLinf-VLA achieves a 98.11\% success rate on 130 LIBERO tasks and 97.66\% on 25 ManiSkill tasks.
+RLinf-VLA also achieves an average success rate of 84.63\% on six RoboTwin tasks, realizing an average performance improvement of 63.75\% on these tasks, which demonstrates its powerful performance and generalization capabilities in post-training. \item \textbf{Open and extensible platform.} RLinf-VLA is released as an open-source and actively maintained platform, providing a practical foundation to accelerate, standardize, and scale reinforcement learning research for embodied intelligence.